University of Prince Edward Island: History

 The university traces its roots back to 1804, when Lt.
 Governor Edmund Fanning and the Legislative Council of Prince Edward Island called for the establishment of Kent College.
 By 1820, the first Kent College building, known as "the National School", or James Breading's School was erected.
-Later succeeded by Central Academy, which received a Royal Charter in 1834.
+It was later succeeded by Central Academy, which received a Royal Charter in 1834.

 The Colleges were renamed for the Prince of Wales in honour of the future King Edward VII in 1860.
 The University of Prince Edward Island also traces its roots back to its two earlier predecessor organizations, St. Dunstan's University and Prince of Wales College, founded in 1855 and 1860 respectively.
 The two institutions were merged in 1969 by the government of Alex Campbell as part of a campaign to integrate the Island's Roman Catholic and Protestant communities, which had previously maintained the two separate institutions of higher learning.
 Holland College was later created to fill the void left by the merger of Prince of Wales College into the university.

 The University of Prince Edward Island is a non-denominational university established in 1969 by the amalgamation of Prince of Wales College (PWC) founded in 1834, and St. Dunstan's University (SDU) founded in 1855.
-The first student to enroll was Elizabeth Rollins Epperly, who would later become president.
+The first student to enrol was Elizabeth Rollins Epperly, who would later become the university president.
 Its predecessor institutions ceased to operate although St. Dunstan's still retains its charter and the lands that were home to Prince of Wales became the campus for Holland College.
 UPEI is located on the former St. Dunstan's campus.

 During the COVID-19 pandemic, UPEI received a $500,000 grant from the Public Health Agency of Canada's Immunization Partnership Fund to develop and implement the Island Vaccine Education Program, intended to increase uptake of COVID-19 vaccines among vulnerable families.